- Business Statistics

 How can you develop a marketing budget for your business?

-Research and goals are crucial for developing a marketing budget for your business.
-More specifically, you need to research your industry (including competitors), set measurable, specific goals and consider all potential costs, including online advertising and social media.
+Research and goal-setting are critical when developing a marketing budget.
+This includes analyzing your industry (and competitors), establishing clear, measurable goals, and considering all potential costs, particularly for online advertising and social media.

 -